Wawrzynn/bank-app/README.md

 HTML 5, CSS 3 and vanilla JavaScript.

 ### Prerequisites
-No need for any previous installaitons or software except for maybe Visual Studio Code and web server extension.
+No need for any previous installaitons or software except for Visual Studio Code and web server extension.

 ## Licensing